61 Courses / 82 Classes found

 CSC110: Introduction to Computer Science (Java) – 3 credits

 Concepts of problem-solving, structured and object-oriented programming in Java, fundamental algorithms and techniques and computer system concepts.
 Social and ethical responsibilities.
 Intended for Computer Science and Computer Systems Engineering majors.
 Note: Students may receive credit for only one of the following: CSC110 OR CSC110AA OR CSC110AB.
-Prerequisites: A grade of C or better in MAT095, or MAT096, or MAT114, or MAT115, or MAT12+, or an appropriate District placement for MAT15+ or higher, or permission of Instructor or Department/Division Chair.
+Prerequisites: A grade of C or better in MAT114, or MAT115, or MAT12+, or an appropriate District placement for MAT15+ or higher, or permission of Instructor or Department/Division Chair.

 General Education Designations: CS